 The school is open from 8am until 6pm, Monday-Friday.
 It is closed for one week at the end of August (August bank holiday week) and approximately one week over the Christmas period.
 In addition it is also closed on all bank holidays and for five staff training days each academic year.
 No charge is made when the school is closed.

-All children, aged three or four are entitled to fifteen hours free early learning during term time and we have 39 places available both morning and/or afternoon (9am – 12.00pm or 12.00pm- 3.00pm)
+All children, aged three or four are entitled to fifteen hours free early learning during term time.
+Children of working parents may now be entitled to an additional 15 free hours extended free entitlement.
+We have 39 places available both morning and/or afternoon (9am – 12.00pm or 12.00pm- 3.00pm)

 Some two year olds may also be entitled to a fifteen hour free early learning place.
 Please check the criteria.
 The session times for these places are also 9am – 12.00pm and/or 12.00pm- 3.00pm and are offered either for term time only places or extended over a full year, for twelve hours a week.

-Childcare places for children from six months old to school age are also offered between 8am and 6pm and are charged at £4.50/hour.
-School holiday places for children up to the age of eight are also offered subject to availability.
+Childcare places for children from six months old to school age are also offered between 8am and 6pm, subject to availability.
+They are charged at £4.50/hour for children over three years old and £5.00/hour for younger children.
+School holiday places for children up to the age of eight are also offered, subject to availability.

 If you are considering a place at Grace Owen for your child you should first ring to arrange to come and look around the nursery.
 If suitable you then need to fill in an admission form and select your preferred hours.